renalthapb/evtx2sof-elk/README.md

 Original Code from https://github.com/dgunter/evtxtoelk

-Little tweaks for Latsters SOF-ELK
+Little tweaks for Lastest SOF-ELK

 Some customization for SOF-ELK, download VM from